Create a new Process Instance.

 This function starts a process instance that has not yet begun.
 To create process instances for later use, clear the "Execute" checkbox in the "Create Instance" box.

-Select the process instance from the table, then choose Execute > Selected.
+Select the process instance in the table, then choose Execute > Selected.

 Click OK to confirm execution of the process instance.